sheikhdiallo/COM304_FOUNDATION_1/workup/session7/docs/package-management-apache.md

 Note that any page named index.html will be served without needing the name in the url.

 Create a second page in the directory using the nano editor.
-(note that the pages are created with root ownership so you must use sudo)
+(note that the pages are created with root ownership so you must use sudo).

 ```
 cd